MustafaMagdi/Symfony4/README.md

 * [x] Run the app.
 * [x] Installing new packages.
 * [x] Profiling.
+* [x] How to integrate JWT with Symfony security system.
-* [ ] How to create a new endpoint.
+* [x] How to create a new endpoint.
-* [ ] How security system is working.
+* [x] References for Symfony4.

 ### Why
-Add the minimal amount of components and services that serve the need of having Restful API.
+Add the minimal amount of components and services that serve the needs of having Restful API following the standards.

 ### Why Symfony
 Wait for it.